zhuyuhui97/zhuyuhui97.github.io/content/projects.md

 # Academic Projects

+As we refered in many papers, the projects and studies of our group, including the "Group Projects" listed on this page were suppoted by following fundings:

 12. Intelligent Detection of Mobile Malware Network Activities
     *May 2019 - Aug.
 2022* - Funded by Project of Independent Cultivated Innovation Team of Jinan City, 2018GXRC002.
     Research Assistant。